paulcruz95/Simple_Password_Generator/README.md

 # Simple Password Generator

-- This to generates you a secured password for any kinds of website accounts.
+- This to generates you a secured password for your any kind of website accounts.

 - Stored it in database with encryption.